-I've lived in Redmond 45 years, started writing Redmond Neighborhood Blog (Redmond Blog) 16 years ago; always its sole reporter and editor.
+I've lived in Redmond 47 years and started writing "Redmond Neighborhood Blog" AKA Redmond Blog 18 years ago.
 I'm a community volunteer and publish without pay.
 My stories are researched, opinionated and usually sourced.
+My first blogposts daylighted contamination to salmon-bearing Evans Creek to hold the city accountable.
+I'm an activist and advocate.

-Redmond Blog's mission is to keep our community connected and responsive to each other with community news and to make Redmond a better place to live.
+Redmond Blog's mission is to keep our community connected and responsive to each other and to make Redmond a better place to live.
 Attention is paid to daylighting the local governments of the City of Redmond, Lake Washington School District and EvergreenHealth Public Hospital.
 To this end, some of my reporting focuses on government transparency, accountability and citizen participation.

 Redmond Blog's present policy is to limit endorsements of political candidates.
 This blog will work to provide the facts with an Election Guide based on candidate websites and their activities.